12 Classic Connecticut Clam Shacks Last Updated: March 2022

 New England seafood is famous worldwide.
 And there's no better place to enjoy it on a hot summer day than by stopping at one of Connecticut's many seashore clam shacks.
 All along the shoreline, you'll find local spots that offer the freshest in seafood favorites.
 From buttery lobster rolls (we invented them!) to fried shrimp, freshly caught oysters and creamy clam chowder, these classic seafood shacks in Connecticut are worth a visit.

-Just be sure to check with each location before venturing out, hours may have changed due to COVID-19 and many of these spots are open seasonally.
+Just be sure to check with each location before venturing out as many of these spots are open seasonally.

 What’s a Clam Shack?

 Traditionally, it’s a small joint that offers quick, no-frills seafood on a seasonal basis, usually spring through fall.
 They can be found on the side of the road, the edge of a beach or at dockside in a marina — never far from the salty ocean breezes.
 Your fried, grilled or steamed seafood comes on a paper plate or in a cardboard box, which some say enhances the experience.